BowMonk/valoCV/README.md

 ### Online Evaluation
 In the fast-paced world of online gaming, real-time performance is critical.
 We're testing our system on two key parameters – accuracy in head classification and inference speed.
-For accuracy, we're using annotated videos from Dataset 4, comparing our system's detection with ground truth frames.
+For accuracy, we're using annotated videos from Dataset 4, comparing our models detection with ground truth  i.e check if the center point of the ground truth lie in the predicted bounding box.
 It's a real-time check on whether our system accurately recognizes heads in live gaming.
 For speed, we're timing how quickly our model predicts based on each frame.
+It is important to note that eventhough we use a video ,  we load it as a stream of bytes frame by frame to replicate live feed.
 We also account for any target movement during this prediction time.
-So, we're essentially striving to ensure our system can accurately and swiftly detect dynamic movements in live game feeds.
+So, we're essentially striving to ensure the models can accurately and swiftly detect dynamic movements in live game feeds.

 ### Expected Outcomes